lihongxiang97/Pear-Integrative-Network/2.Network Construction/readme.md

+# Network Construction
-# This part is the detailed process of building each independent network and integrated network.
+This part is the detailed process of building each independent network and integrated network.